 While some people have biological limitations in mobility because of how their bones attach to their specific joints, everyone will have a natural degree of mobility that can be improved with training.

-The problem is that most people aren’t forced to work on their mobility because their day-to-day activities don’t require such improvements.
-For example, in Western cultures, a person may drive to and from work and then sit in a desk all day.
-For this person, improving ankle mobility is not necessarily a concern for their daily requirements or quality of life.
+The problem is that most people aren't forced to work on their mobility because their day-to-day activities don't require such improvements.
+For example, in Western cultures, a person may drive to and from work and then sit at a desk all day.
+For this person, improving ankle flexibility and mobility is not necessarily a concern for their daily requirements or quality of life.
+Regular mobility will reduce ankle, shin, hip, and knee pain in all areas of your life, especially when squatting.

-However, in Asian cultures, because children are raised to use the deep squat in various parts of their day-to-day life, they are working on their natural ankle mobility from a young age.
+However, in Asian cultures, children work on their natural ankle mobility from a young age because they are raised to use the deep squat in various parts of their daily lives.
 In addition, as they get older, their daily activities require them to continue to maintain this level of mobility.

 If you're interested in learning more about how to improve your ankle mobility, check out our article on 9 TIPS TO SQUATTING DEEPER.